 For more information, review the full TCDD Council Policies (PDF, 20 pages, 179KB).

 Each year, TCDD awards nearly 70% of federal funds it receives to statewide and regional projects that address a variety of issues for people with IDD, including:

-TCDD is supported through grant number 2101TXSCDD00 from the U.S. Administration for Community Living (ACL), Department of Health & Human Services, Washington, D.C.
+TCDD is supported through a grant from the U.S. Administration for Community Living (ACL), Department of Health & Human Services, Washington, D.C.
 20201.
+Grant number available by request.
 Grantees receiving government sponsorship are encouraged to express their findings and conclusions.
 Opinions do not necessarily represent official ACL policy.

 The DD Act allows each state to designate a state agency to provide administrative support to the state developmental disabilities council.
 In Texas, state law delegates that administrative support designation to the governor.
 In 2004, the Texas Education Agency was selected as the designated state agency to provide administrative support to TCDD, including: